Skip to content

 Storage

 Signals are not stored in a dedicated table.
-They live in the summary JSONField on ValidationRun, nested under steps.<step_key>.output.
+They live in the summary JSONField on ValidationRun, nested under steps.<step_key>.input and steps.<step_key>.output.
 This keeps signal storage lightweight (no extra rows per signal per run) and naturally scoped to the run lifecycle.

 The store_signals() method on ValidationStepProcessor (validibot/validations/services/step_processor/base.py) handles persistence: